the-real-kodoninja/InventoryManager/README.md

 3. Use the built-in editor to:

-    -   Trace the sketch into an SVG map.
+    -   Trace the sketch into a 2D SVG map and generate a 3D model.

-    -   Define clickable areas (e.g., aisles, shelves).
+    -   Define clickable/navigable areas (e.g., aisles, shelves).

     -   Assign location names and metadata.

-4. Customize colors, labels, and interactivity.
+4. Customize colors, labels, and interactivity for both 2D and 3D views.

-5. Save and deploy the map to all users.
+5. Save and deploy the layouts to all users.

 ### Managing Inventory